skip to content

 Divorces are now lodged electronically and information about this process can be found on the Federal Circuit and Family Court's website (see How do I apply for a divorce?).

-After you have filled out the application you will need to sign it in front of a Justice of the Peace or lawyer.
+After you have filled out the application you will need to sign it in front of a Justice of the Peace or a lawyer.

 Gather supporting documents